Vo7kov/spammer/README.md

 ## Backend:

-Configure everything necessary in the .env file, using .env.example as a reference.
-For SMTP_USER, create a dummy email and enable two-factor authentication.
+Configure everything necessary in the `.env` file, using `.env.example` as a reference.
+For `SMTP_USER`, create a dummy email and enable two-factor authentication.
 Follow this link for further instructions: https://docs.google.com/document/d/11_4joamBWNDj3ebfa2_8opw0KRSkR8DoDWwMM-bdYzA/edit?usp=sharing

 After that: